ISBN: 978-1-916760-28-8

 Cover artwork: ‘Fishers of Men’ Elizabeth Morris etching

-A deep-sea trawler, dementia destroys all life in its path: friendships, the symbiosis of family and ultimately the self.
-In Bycatch, a new collection by the Ted Hughes Prize shortlisted-poet Caroline Smith, these poems ask where personhood is when memory and language are gone.
-They chart the faltering years of a life gradually scraped bare by dementia yet find amongst the isolation and sadness moments of epiphany and joy.
+In Bycatch, a new collection by the Ted Hughes Prize shortlisted-poet Caroline Smith, the poems ask where personhood is when memory and language are gone.
+They capture the faltering years of a life gradually scraped bare by the deep-sea trawler of dementia – yet find amongst the isolation and sadness, moments also of clarity, epiphany and love.

 About the author: